waku-org/docs.waku.org/docs/guides/js-waku/use-waku-react.md

 ## Receive Messages Using Filter

-Use the `useFilterMessages()` hook to receive messages from a [Filter subscription](/guides/js-waku/light-send-receive/#receive-messages-using-filter):
+Use the `useFilterMessages()` hook to receive messages from a [Filter subscription](/guides/js-waku/light-send-receive/#receive-messages-using-filter) and keep it updated:

 ```js title="App.js"
 import {